Flamenco/stackeditpro/Features.md

 #### Download Your Grav Site To StackEditPro Workspace
 * Select the `Get Grav` action.
 * Enter your site URL.
+* You Grav website will be downloaded to a top level folder with the site name.

 ## Folder Overview
 We now display a folder overview, shown when a folder is selected in the navigator.